• Skip to primary navigation

 There are white and black sesame seeds.
 And if that wasn't enough reason to add them to your collection, sesame seeds also have several important vitamins and minerals such as zinc, selenium, copper, iron, vitamin B6, and vitamin E. Therefore, we recommend keeping both black and white sesame seeds.
 You can buy them untoasted and store them in airtight glass jars.

-But if you only want one type, think about what you will use them for.
-If you are using them as toppings or for texture, choose the white ones.
+But if you only want one type, consider what you will use them for.
+Choose the white ones if you use them as toppings or for texture.
 This is because they are milder in flavour.

 On the other hand, buy the black sesame seeds if you plan on using them for flavour.
-A good example is black sesame paste, often used as a filling for pastries.
+A good example is black sesame paste, often used to fill pastries.

 Black Sesame Seeds